Arcadia-Science/noveltree/README.md

 > `input`: Complete filepath to input samplesheet.
 May be locally stored, or remotely stored (again - if remote, provide S3 URI, or hyperlink to other cloud storage).
 > `mcl_inflation`: DEFAULT "1.5,2.0,2.5,3.0".
 Quoted, comma-separated list of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.
 > `min_ungapped_length`: DEFAULT: 20.
 The minimum ungapped length of cleaned/trimmed multiple sequence alignments.
 > `min_num_spp_per_og`: DEFAULT: 4.
-Minimum # of species an orthogroup must contain for phylogenetic inference.
+Minimum # of species a gene family must contain for phylogenetic inference.
 > `min_num_grp_per_og`: DEFAULT: 1.
-Minimum # of 'higher' order taxonomic groups and orthogroup must contain for phylogenetic inference.
+Minimum # of 'higher' order taxonomic groups an gene family must contain for phylogenetic inference.
 > `aligner`: DEFAULT: "witch".
 Method used to infer multiple sequence alignments.
 Either MAGUS ('magus') or MAFFT ('mafft').
 > `max_copy_num_spp_tree`: DEFAULT: 5.
-Maximum # of per-species gene copy number an orthogroup may contain for species-tree inference.
+Maximum # of per-species gene copy number a gene family may contain for species-tree inference.
 > `max_copy_num_gene_trees`: DEFAULT: 10.
-Maximum # of per-species gene copy number an orthogroup may contain for gene tree - species tree reconciliation with GeneRax.
+Maximum # of per-species gene copy number a gene family may contain for gene tree - species tree reconciliation with GeneRax.
 > `min_prop_spp_for_spptree`: DEFAULT: 0.25.
 Minimum proportion of species a gene family must contain to be used in species tree inference.
 > `download_annots`: DEFAULT: "minimal".
 Set of annotations to be downloaded. "none" corresponds to a minimal set.
 See description of parameters for expanded description of options.
 > `tree_model`: DEFAULT: "LG+F+G4".
 Model of amino acid substition to be used for phylogenetic inference.
 If using a posterior mean site frequency model (see below), this model will be used to infer an initial guide-tree.